What happens if I can't afford a funeral?

 What happens if you can't afford a funeral?

-If there simply is no money for a funeral and help is not available to you, the local authorities will step in to arrange the funeral.
+If you cannot afford a funeral and financial assistance is not available to you, the local authorities will step in to arrange a Public Health Funeral.

 Every year, thousands of people across the UK die without any next of kin available to organise the funeral, or only distant relatives who cannot or do not want to pay the funeral costs.
 If there’s no family or friends to pay for the funeral, and there’s no estate, the local authority will organise a Public Health Funeral, commonly known as a pauper's funeral.